xavpaice/openstack-packages/README.md

 to add a patch to code that might not even be merged upstream, let alone included in a stable release ready for a distro to package it up.
-This article describes how the folks at Catalyst IT in New Zealand go about taking the distro packages, and combining that with custom code to bring into packages ready for deployment.
+This article describes how the folks at Catalyst IT in New Zealand go about taking the distro packages, and combining that with custom code built into packages ready for deployment.
 We focus on Ubuntu packages because that's what Catalyst IT uses, but also because there's already a number of good quality tools focussed on rpm packages.